 By the time you are done with editing you should have everything locked in (SMPTE) position and have a rough mix.
 You should then be able to export an XML file which you can open in a digital audio workstation (DAW) like Logic Pro or Pro Tools that will contain your audio files as well as any volume or fade data.

 4. Audio post session set up

 PRO TIP – Using Effects: A very big lesson I was taught over my education in media production is, anything you do to affect your source material will result in some form of side effect as no matter what you do you are affecting the data.
-Even something like placing a gain input effect with no gain applied can impart the tiniest of audio artefact as the data passes through the processing algorithms of the plug-in.
+Even something like placing a gain input effect with no gain applied can impart the tiniest of audio artefacts as the data passes through the processing algorithms of the plug-in.
 The same also applies to video.
 So learn to become a sushi surgeon with effects.
-Any effects or processes you apply should be done so as cleanly as possible and absolutely intentional.
+Any effects or processes you apply should be done so as cleanly as possible and absolutely intentionally.
 Whenever you apply any effect, constantly switch it off and on (A/B’ing), to review if the effect you are applying is actually having a beneficial effect or if it needs further refinement.
 No junk or clutter effects.
 If it’s not making things better then get rid of it.